 - Gown — there are four types of gown: a black bachelor's gown; a black master's gown; a maroon PhD gown; and a scarlet gown for other doctoral degrees

-- Hood - this hangs around the graduand's neck and down his or her back, over the gown; the colour of the hood lining denotes the degree
+- Hood — this hangs around your neck and down your back, over the gown; the colour of the hood lining denotes the degree

 - Cap — the cap for all masters' and bachelors' degrees is a black trencher or mortar board.
 Doctoral graduands (including PhDs) wear a black velvet cap

 The Academic Dress (Regalia) page has more information about the requirements and a photo of the outfit: